T.A.T.u.: 2011: Disbandment

 At the end of March 2011, t.A.T.u. management released a press release on their official website declaring t.A.T.u. over.
-Due to conflicts between the two women, and them both wanting to pursue solo careers, the duo was officially announced as disbanded.
+Due to conflicts between the two women, and them both wanting to pursue solo careers, the duo was officially announced as disbanded, after a two-year hiatus.
 They finalised the duo's discography with a double remix album for Waste Management.
-The management thanked fans for their loyalty over the past twelve years of the duo's history.
+The management thanked fans for their loyalty over the prior twelve years of the duo's history.

 After the split, the group decided to focus on their solo careers, both musically and in film.
-In August 2011, Lena revealed her debut solo single "Never Forget" which eventually charted at number one on the US Hot Dance Club Songs for a sole week.
+In August 2011, Katina revealed her debut solo single "Never Forget" which eventually charted at number one on the US Hot Dance Club Songs for a single week.
 Volkova was also working on her studio album and released two singles; "All Because of You" and "Didn't Wanna Do It", but failed to generate interest on the music charts.
-The following year she confirmed she would be starring in the dark comedy zombie film 9 1/2 Zombies.
+The following year she confirmed she would be starring in the dark comedy zombie film Zombie Holidays 3D.